Last Updated on

 Dental caries is one of the most common preventable diseases, with about 2.3 billion people suffering from it every year worldwide.

-However scientists at KCL believe this way of treating decay is not the optimal solution.
-Instead, the method known as Accelerated and Enhanced Remineralisation (EAER) allows the tooth to self-repair, as a slight electric current stimulated the natural regeneration of calcium and phosphates in the tooth.
+However, scientists at KCL believe this way of treating decay is not the optimal solution.
+Instead, the method is known as Accelerated and Enhanced Remineralisation (EAER) allows the tooth to self-repair, as a slight electric current stimulated the natural regeneration of calcium and phosphates in the tooth.